Fujifilm’s ASPIRE Cristalle Digital Mammography System Receives Health Canada Medical Device License

-“As a company that is steadfast in empowering clinicians to detect breast cancer at its earliest stage, we are proud to offer Fujifilm’s ASPIRE Cristalle mammography system to providers in the Canadian market with our long term partner, Christie Innomed,” said Hideaki Tsuda, President for FUJIFILM Canada, Inc. “The best method to detect breast cancer early is through annual mammograms, and an imaging facility having the right technology in place to detect potential cancerous tumors is critical for the patient.
+“As a company that is steadfast in empowering clinicians to detect breast cancer at its earliest stage, we are proud to offer Fujifilm’s ASPIRE Cristalle mammography system to providers in the Canadian market with our long term partner, Christie Innomed,” said Atsushi Tateishi, Director, Medical Systems Division for FUJIFILM Canada.
+“The best method to detect breast cancer early is through annual mammograms, and an imaging facility having the right technology in place to detect potential cancerous tumors is critical for the patient.
 FUJIFILM Canada looks forward to expanding our relationships with hospitals and clinics to provide them with the women’s health solutions that will help increase patient comfort and advance breast health care in the community.”

 Statistics from the Canadian Cancer Society indicate that breast cancer is the most common cancer among Canadian women, and is the second leading cause of death from cancer.
 The society also reported that one in eight women will develop breast cancer during their lifetime, and the stage at which breast cancer is detected influences the patient’s chance of survival.
 These unfortunate statistics underscore the importance of patients going for their yearly screenings.